starttolearning/python_courses/projects/alien_invasion/README.md

 # Alien Invasion

 Alien Invasion is a game from the book of Python Crash Course, 2nd.
-In this game development you will grap the fundamental building blocks of game development, like the planing, creating files and floder, refactoring, and much more.
+In this game development you will grap the fundamental building blocks of game development using pygame, like the planing, designing, creating files and floder, refactoring, and much more.

 ![Game Display](https://s2.loli.net/2022/05/22/1EJMFaZIcRUxXie.png)